StefanKarpinski/JuliaCon2025Talks/Bifold_Splittable_RNG.md

 Main RNG registers used to accumulate dot products — is this ok?

-- DotMix suggests "seeding" dot products with random initial values
+- DotMix suggests “seeding” dot products with random initial values
-- We're effectively seeding with what main RNG state happens to be
+- We’re effectively seeding with what main RNG state happens to be

 Collision resistance proof can be made to work
 - Even when main RNG use is interleaved with task forking
-- Key facts: RNG advance is bijective, $\delta$ doesn't matter
+- Key facts: RNG advance is bijective, $\delta$ doesn’t matter

 ---
 # All Good?

 Unfortunately not.
 In Feb 2024, [foobar_lv2 pointed out](https://discourse.julialang.org/t/linear-relationship-between-xoshiro-tasks/110454):
-- In Julia 1.10 there's an observable linear relationship between RNG outputs when four tasks are spawned in a certain way
+- In Julia 1.10 there’s an observable linear relationship between RNG outputs when four tasks are spawned in a certain way

 ---
 # Linear Relationship